Norway signs agreement with FAO to provide $6.3m support to 300,000 persons in North-East

 “We have partnered with many organizations in addressing a number of issues including health, food security, democracy, gender equality and more,” Ambassador Lein pointed out.

 On his part, the FAO Representative in Nigeria and to the Economic Community of West African States (ECOWAS), Fred Kafeero, said “here we are looking at how we can be able to provide inputs for farmers to be able to grow food.
 Here we are talking about improved seeds, high yielding but also drought resistant.
-We are also talking about livestock because is a key aspect in these particular communities, such as goats, and poultry, some of which are easily converted to income eventually.
+We are also talking about livestock because it is a key aspect in these particular communities, such as goat, poultry, some of those that are easily converted to income eventually.

-He appreciated the support by the Government of the Royal Kingdom of Norway describing it as another milestone in strengthening the commitment to the fight against poverty, food insecurity and malnutrition in Nigeria.
+He appreciated the support by the Government of the Royal Kingdom of Norway describing it as another milestone in strengthening the commitment in the fight against poverty, food insecurity and malnutrition in Nigeria.

 “The new project, whose agreement we are signing here today, marks the continuous and fruitful collaboration, and partnership that exists between the Government of the Royal Kingdom of Norway and FAO in Nigeria,” Mr. Kafeero said.